Tupac Shakur

-Shakur was born in New York City to parents who were both political activists and Black Panther Party members.
-Raised by his mother, Afeni Shakur, he relocated to Baltimore in 1984 and to the San Francisco Bay Area in 1988.
-With the release of his debut album 2Pacalypse Now in 1991, he became a central figure in West Coast hip hop for his conscious rap lyrics.
-Shakur achieved further critical and commercial success with his follow-up albums Strictly 4 My N.I.G.G.A.Z...
+Shakur was born in New York City to parents who were Black Panther Party members.
+Raised by his mother, Afeni Shakur, he relocated to the San Francisco Bay Area in 1988.
+His debut album 2Pacalypse Now (1991) cemented him as a central figure in West Coast hip-hop for his political rap lyrics.
+Shakur achieved further critical and commercial success with his subsequent albums Strictly 4 My N.I.G.G.A.Z...
 (1993) and Me Against the World (1995).
-His Diamond certified album All Eyez on Me (1996), the first double-length album in hip-hop history, abandoned his introspective lyrics for volatile gangsta rap.
-In addition to his music career, Shakur also found considerable success as an actor, with his starring roles in Juice (1992), Poetic Justice (1993), Above the Rim (1994), Bullet (1996), Gridlock'd (1997), and Gang Related (1997).
+His Diamond-certified album All Eyez on Me (1996), the first hip-hop double album, abandoned introspective lyrics for volatile gangsta rap.
+It yielded two Billboard Hot 100-number one singles, "California Love" and "How Do U Want It".
+Alongside his solo career, Shakur formed the group Thug Life and collaborated with artists like Snoop Dogg, Dr. Dre, and the Outlawz.
+As an actor, Shakur starred in the films Juice (1992), Poetic Justice (1993), Above the Rim (1994), Bullet (1996), Gridlock'd (1997), and Gang Related (1997).

-During the later part of his career, Shakur was shot five times in the lobby of a New York recording studio and experienced legal troubles, including incarceration.
-In 1995, Shakur served eight months in prison on sexual abuse charges, but was released pending an appeal of his conviction.
-Following his release, he signed to Marion "Suge" Knight's label Death Row Records and became heavily involved in the growing East Coast–West Coast hip hop rivalry.
-On September 7, 1996, Shakur was shot four times by an unidentified assailant in a drive-by shooting in Las Vegas; he died six days later.
-Following his murder, Shakur's friend-turned-rival, the Notorious B.I.G., was at first considered a suspect due to their public feud; he was also murdered in another drive-by shooting six months later in March 1997 while visiting Los Angeles.
+During his later career, Shakur was shot five times in the lobby of a New York recording studio and experienced legal troubles, including incarceration.
+He served eight months in prison on sexual abuse charges, but was released pending appeal in 1995.
+Following his release, he signed to Marion "Suge" Knight's label Death Row Records and became embroiled in the East Coast–West Coast hip-hop rivalry, which included a high-profile feud with his former friend the Notorious B.I.G.
+On September 7, 1996, Shakur was shot four times by an unidentified assailant in a drive-by shooting in Paradise, Nevada; he died six days later.
+Rumors circulated suggesting that the Notorious B.I.G. was involved; he was murdered in another drive-by shooting six months later in March 1997, while visiting Los Angeles.

-Shakur's double-length posthumous album Greatest Hits (1998) is one of his two releases—and one of only nine hip hop albums—to have been certified Diamond in the United States.
-Five more albums have been released since Shakur's death, including his critically acclaimed posthumous album The Don Killuminati: The 7 Day Theory (1996) under his stage name Makaveli, all of which have been certified Platinum in the United States.
+Shakur's double-length posthumous album Greatest Hits (1998) is one of his two releases—and one of only nine hip-hop albums—to have been certified Diamond in the United States.
+Five more albums have been released since Shakur's death, including the acclaimed The Don Killuminati: The 7 Day Theory (1996) under the stage name Makaveli, all of which have been certified multi-platinum in the United States.
 In 2002, Shakur was inducted into the Hip-Hop Hall of Fame.
 In 2017, he was inducted into the Rock and Roll Hall of Fame in his first year of eligibility.
 Rolling Stone ranked Shakur among the 100 Greatest Artists of All Time.
+In 2023, he was awarded a posthumous star on the Hollywood Walk of Fame.
+His influence in music, activism, songwriting, and other areas of culture has been the subject of academic studies.